javaplus/PicoProjects/labs/f02_sharks_with_lasers.md

 ### Setting a home direction for the laser

+Now connect the servo's power wire(red middle) to the 5volt rail.
+Connect the servo's ground wire (dark brown) to any ground(-) rail.
+Connect the orange/yellowish signal wire of the servo to GP15 which is Column 20 on the bottom side of the Pico.
+If need be, reference the [wiring diagram](#wiring-to-the-pico) further down the page.
 **BEFORE** snapping the servo onto the base, run the following code in the shell of Thonny to allow us to set a "home" for the shark and align the laser.

 ```Python